 In 2015, Griffin led the Statesmen to a 12-5-3 overall record.
 Hobart earned a spot in the Liberty League tournament and took top-ranked St. Lawrence to two overtimes before falling 1-0 in a tournament semifinal.
 The Statesmen finished with an 11-8-1 overall record in 2013 and in 2012 finished the year with a 10-6-0 overall mark.

-In 2011, Griffin led the Statesmen to their fifth NCAA Tournament berth in the last six years.
+In 2011, Griffin led the Statesmen to their fifth NCAA Tournament berth in six years.
 Hobart notched a 16-4-0 overall record and a 6-2-0 mark in Liberty League play.
-The Statesmen's 16 victories put them second on the Hobart list for wins in a season, and the Statesmen earned an at-large bid into the NCAA tournament, making their sixth appearance in the tournament in program history.
+The Statesmen's 16 victories put them second on the Hobart list for wins in a season, and the Statesmen earned an at-large bid into the NCAA tournament, their sixth appearance in program history.

 In 2010, Hobart posted a 7-6-4 overall record, for the program's fifth consecutive winning season.
 In 2009, Griffin led Hobart to the its first Liberty League Championship and fourth straight NCAA Tournament berth.
 The Statesmen posted a 15-4-2 overall record after advancing to the second round of the NCAA tournament.

 In 2008, Griffin led the Statesmen to a record-breaking season.
 Hobart posted an 18-1-3 record, setting new program standards for wins in a season (18) and longest unbeaten streak (21).
 The Statesmen won the Liberty League regular season title, earned the program’s third straight NCAA Tournament berth (fourth overall), and advanced the the third round of the NCAA Tournament for the first time in program history.
 Nationally ranked in the top-10 for the majority of the season, Hobart finished the campaign at No. 12.